ZongYuWang/Operation/Server_Safety/Snort.md

 +----------------------------------------------------------------
 [ Number of patterns truncated to 20 bytes: 323 ]
 pcap DAQ configured to passive.
-Acquiring network traffic from "eth0".
+Acquiring network traffic from "eht0".
+Set gid to 40000
+Set uid to 40000

         --== Initialization Complete ==--